 My two favorite asparagus soup recipes:

-Asparagus Soup – Broth Style
+Asparagus Soup – Broth Style1 cup chopped onion

 1 garlic green, sliced (they look just like a green onion) or 1 large garlic clove, chopped